Feel Good Space .com

 Photo: Cross hands Qi Gong posture. © All rights reserved.

-Moving: "Like a flowing river".
-Example from Yang Cheng Fu long form of Tai Chi. ©
+PREVIEW CLIP from Yang Cheng Fu long form of Tai Chi. ©

 Photo: Movement from Yang Lo Chan long for tai chi. © all rights reserved.